puneet0191/GSOC/README.md

 Percona is participating<sup>*</sup> in the GSoC 2021, and sees it as an excellent opportunity for students to participate in the active and vibrant open source community.
 Our GSoC Projects are focussed on improving Percona Monitoring and Management (PMM) , which is an open source platform for managing and monitoring MySQL, PostgresQL & MongoDB performance.
 It provides thorough time-based analysis for MySQL, PostgresQL & MongoDB servers to ensure that your data works as efficiently as possible.

-Our GSoC Projects are focused on improving Percona Monitoring and Management (PMM) , which is an open source platform for managing and monitoring MySQL, PostgresQL & MongoDB performance.
-It provides thorough time-based analysis for MySQL, PostgresQL & MongoDB servers to ensure that your data works as efficiently as possible.

 [Visit the Google Summer of Code website to learn more.](https://summerofcode.withgoogle.com/)